DrumPants/DrumPants-Bluetooth-LE-Firmware/README.md

 An example of how to use the peripheral UART on a Broadcom BCM20732 Bluetooth Low Energy module using the Wiced Smart SDK.

+Note this is a very simple implementation to prove that it works.
+You'll probably want to buffer the UART according to your application's needs.

 Derived from sample code in the "Wiced Smart Interfaces" PDF, page 15, by Tyler Freeman.